Equestrian events at the Summer Olympics: 1912 Stockholm Olympics

-1920 Antwerp, 1924 Paris, 1928 Amsterdam, and 1932 Los Angeles Olympics
+1920 Antwerp

 17 riders from 5 countries participated in the dressage competition at the 1920 Antwerp Olympic Games.
 The test was now ridden required to be ridden from memory, and was held in a slightly larger arena (50m by 20m).

 "Slow" was changed to "Collected" on the test sheet.
 Collected walk, trot, and canter were required, as was extended trot posting followed by collected trot sitting.
 A 5-loop serpentine was introduced, to be ridden at the canter, both with flying lead changes and with counter-canter loops.
 The counter change of hand with flying changes was also introduced, as was 4-, 3-, 2-, and 1-tempi changes.
 The halt was performed through the walk, and followed by a salute.

+1924 Paris

 The Paris Games had 24 riders competing from nine countries.
 The test was similar to that used for the 1920 Games.

+1928 Amsterdam

 The 1928 Olympics saw an increase in the time allowed for the test, from 10 up to 13 minutes.
 Riders lost 2 points per second over the time.

+1932 Los Angeles Olympics

 The most significant change at the 1932 Los Angeles Games was the introduction of the piaffe and passage.